Alex Wojciechowicz: Philadelphia Eagles

 Two days after the Lions announced his release, the Eagles purchased the Lions' rights to Wojciechowicz for an undisclosed sum.
 He appeared in seven games for the Eagles, only one as a starter, during the 1946 season.

 In 1947, he became the Eagles' starting center, appearing in all 12 games for the club, 11 as a starter.
 The 1947 Eagles compiled an 8–4 record, finished in first place in the NFL East, but lost to the Cardinals in the 1947 NFL Championship Game.

 In 1948, Wojciechowicz lost the starting center job to Vic Lindskog, but appeared in 10 games, mostly on defense, for the 1948 Eagles team that shut out the Cardinals in the 1948 NFL Championship Game.
-In 1949, he appeared in all 12 games, but only one as a starter, as Chuck Bednarik was the starting center for the Eagles team.
+In 1949, he appeared in all 12 games, but only one as a starter, as Chuck Bednarik was the starting center for the 1949 Eagles team.
 That year, the Eagles won their second consecutive NFL championship, shutting out the Rams in the 1949 NFL Championship Game.

 He was considered past his prime when he joined the Eagles, but head coach Greasy Neale used him principally as a linebacker, and he responded with quality defensive play.
 Teammate Jack Hinkle called Wojciechowicz the "toughest guy" on the Eagles' championship teams and added, "He looked like a big, shaggy dog.
 A sad-eyed St. Bernard.
 But he'd rip your head off."

 In his final NFL season, Wojciechowicz appeared in nine games, none as a starter, and saw only limited action.
 In December 1950, he announced that he was retiring as a player.

-Family, honors and later years
+Family and later years

 Wojciechowicz was married to Katherine Mallen, and they had three sons and a daughter.

-For many years after retiring from the NFL, he lived in Wanamassa, New Jersey, and worked as a real estate appraiser and broker.
+For many years after retiring from the NFL, Wojciechowicz lived in Wanamassa, New Jersey, and worked as a real estate appraiser and broker.

 Wojciechowicz was also one of the founders of the NFL Alumni Association, established to negotiate with the owners for the creation of a pension plan to benefit the game's early players, and was elected as its president in 1968.
 His son recalled: "He worked hard to establish the indigent players' fund and establish pensions."

+Wojciechowicz died in 1992 at his home in Forked River, New Jersey at age 76.

+Honors

 After retiring from football, Wojciechowicz received numerous honors including the following: